|

 <Result> = ChangeCharset()

 Remarks How to use a specific character set?
-To use a specific character set, you must: - Install the files corresponding to the requested character sets in the regional settings of Windows (control panel).
+To use a specific character set, you must: - Install the files that correspond to the desired character sets in the regional settings of Windows (control panel).

 - Use ChangeCharset in your program.

 - in the HFSQL indexes (Classic mode or Client/Server mode) once the indexes have been built or rebuilt (HCreation, HCreationIfNotFound or HIndex associated with the hChangeCharset constant).
-The sort order in the indexes does not take the "double letters" into account (CH in Spanish or LJ in Croatian for example).
+The sort order in the indexes will not take into account "double-letters" (CH in Spanish or LJ in Croatian, for example).

 ChangeCharset takes effect immediately.
 We advise you to close and re-open all the windows or pages.

-Changing the character set control by control It is also possible to change the alphabet used field by field with the Property ..FontCharset.
+Changing the character set control by control You can also change the character set used control by control with the FontCharset property.
 Using the charsetUTF8 constant The charsetUTF8 constant is used to manage the countries with two character sets (Hong Kong) and the countries with no character set defined in Windows.
 In this mode, if a Latin character set is used, the accented characters are not coded on one byte but on several bytes.
 A character can be coded on 4 bytes.
 This operating mode triggers specific effects when managing the character strings.
 For example, Length does no longer return the number of characters but the number of bytes corresponding to the string.
-We recommend that you use UnicodeToAnsi before performing specific operations on the character strings.
+It is recommended to use UnicodeToAnsi before performing specific operations on character strings.

 This page is also available for…